10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: no.

 A 1-1.4 metre Indian snake which often occupies the same bushy fields as Russell’s vipers.
-Trinket vipers are non-venomous, yet have savage personalities, baring their fangs while hissing madly.
-They won’t hesitate to latch onto a farmer’s arm and swing their head from side to side to tear through flesh.
+Trinket snakes are non-venomous, yet have savage personalities, baring their fangs while hissing madly.
+They won’t hesitate to latch onto a farmer’s arm and swing their head from side to side in order to tear through flesh.

-Fortunately, this snake can be a peaceful barley field neighbour if you just keep walking when you hear their piercing hiss.
+Fortunately, this snake can be a peaceful barley field neighbour, as long as you just keep walking when you hear their piercing hiss.
 Trinket snakes are also common in rice paddies, and can be spotted slithering across roads between two adjacent wheat fields.
-Their love of crop fields has given them a happy immunity to agricultural sprawl, although they do end up as roadkill commonly, including by tractors weighing 2.5 tons.
+Their love of crop fields has given them a happy immunity to agricultural sprawl (which has damaged many other snakes).
+Their only issue is ending up as roadkill commonly, due to heavy tractors weighing 2.5 tons.

-Although the trinket snake’s diet isn’t well studied, there are countless reports from snake enthusiasts battling through India of them devouring rodents.
+Although the trinket snake’s diet isn’t well studied, there are countless reports from Indian snake enthusiasts of them devouring rodents.
 They live in crop fields with their evolutionary relative the radiated ratsnake, which they diverged from approximately 30 million years ago.

 eyelash viper bothriechis schlegelii face